fac25/week4-server-side-app-Abby-Patrick-Paz-Yassien/README.md

 2. Run `npm install` to install all the dependencies
 3. Run `npm run seed` to seed the local database
 4. Run `npm run dev` to start the server
+5. Run `npm run test` to carry out the tests

 *note that Github sign-up won't work on localhost